junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "That's why I said 'would have', you wouldn't agree anyway."
 Cas nods with understanding.

-Cas flies the two of them into the Cage.
+He flies the two of them into the Cage.

 <br>

-Sam's soul crawls into a tiny small ball on itself at the furthest corner to Lucifer.
+Sam's soul crawls into a tiny small ball on itself at the farthest corner to Lucifer.
 Adam and Michael take another corner.
 Lucifer has more than half the space to himself, and he is singing the worse off-key pop tune at the top of his volume.
 Sam's soul trembles whenever Lucifer looks his way.

 "Dean Winchester and Castiel," Lucifer stops pacing around the Cage, turning to them.
 "Aren't I lucky to have two visitors today.
 Sammy, Mikey, wakey wakey, we got visitors."